-In the Scheme, members are provided with a default investment arrangement from a range of Target Date Funds (TDFs).
+Members are provided with a default investment arrangement from a range of Target Date Funds (TDFs).
 The specific TDF is based on a member's assumed normal retirement date (age 65), although members can set their own target retirement date.
 Similarly, a series of Ethical Target Date Funds (ETDFs) are available as the default option for members of The Ethical Fund (TEF).
-In the Scheme year to 30 September 2020 over 96% of the Scheme's DC members were invested in a default investment arrangement.
+In the Trust year to 30 September 2021 over 94% of the Trust's DC members were invested in a default investment arrangement, of which 96% went into the TDFs and 4% went into the ETDFs.

-Each TDF is designed and managed for the member saving to retire in or around the years stated in its name (the "target date").
-The aim is to maximise, for a typical member, his or her eventual retirement income/savings while taking account of his or her decreasing capacity to afford losses as he or she approaches and, possibly, passes the target date of retirement.
+Each TDF is designed and managed for the member saving to retire at their target retirement date.
+The aim is to maximise a member's retirement income/savings while taking account of their decreasing capacity to afford losses as they approach or pass their target date of retirement.